CUCyber/cucyber.github.io/class/linux-intro/linux-intro.md

 ![s](file_permissions.png)

 Note:
 On Linux, each file and directory is assigned access rights for the owner of the file, the members of a group of related users, and everybody else.
 Rights can be assigned to read a file, to write a file, and to execute a file (i.e., run the file as a program).
+Executable permissions on a directory allows one to `cd` to it.

 |num|         perm           |mode|bits|